Frequently Asked Questions

 How to look up machines in Beaker provisioned by Testing Farm?

-Testing Farm exposes the artifacts URL
+Testing Farm exposes the artifacts URL in the job whiteboard, e.g. https://artifacts.osci.redhat.com/testing-farm/18b7a17a-2158-48ea-91a1-65b4dabd980c.

-Go to Beaker Jobs and search using the artifacts URL
+Go to Beaker Jobs and search using the artifacts URL or the Testing Farm request ID.

-If the search does not return any jobs, Testing Farm has either not started provisioning yet or is provisioning resources on a different infrastructure, e.g. AWS
+If the search does not return any jobs, Testing Farm has either not started provisioning yet or is provisioning resources on a different infrastructure, e.g. AWS.

 How to find previous Testing Farm requests?